zealberth/machine_learning/README.md

 This is some implementations made for me to solve problems in my classes.
 Each folder has some scripts to calculate many problems from UCI Machine Learning repository.
-The datasets have preprocessed with 80%/20% and normalized min-max, with 30 sorted realizations.
+The datasets have preprocessed with 80/20 and min-max normalization, with 30 random realizations.
 Some models have another file used for find the best params using cross validation with k-folds.

 01 - kNN / k-Nearest Neighbors